 Runners who still want to use ankle weights should do so very carefully.
 They should consult a doctor or trainer prior to involving ankle weights.
 As with all weight training, it is best to start at a low weight and slowly work up to the desired weight so as to avoid injury.
 Ankle weights are only truly safe to use in resistance training.
 Even then, athletes must be careful to maintain their usual work pace when wearing ankle weights.
 Research has shown that many athletes have a tendency to slow down their workload when wearing ankle weights to compensate for the increased energy they burn.

-A newer addition to the weighted running scene is the weighted vest.
+A newer addition to the running with weights scene is the weighted vest.
 They work under the same principle as ankle weights, but with the added strain centered on a person’s core rather than their ankles.
 This is not to say that weighted vests can be used without precaution.
 They are, however, a safer alternative to ankle weights.
 Studies on the efficacy of weighted vests have returned mixed results and this is largely due to the number of variables that affect the outcome.

 Weight Vest Risks